MicrosoftDocs/Viva/Viva/glint/start/program-types-templates.md

 # Viva Glint program types and associated templates

-Viva Glint believes that ongoing, frequent communications to solicit and collect employee feedback is crucial to an organization's success.
-Viva Glint offers engagement programs as a way for customers to send short, targeted surveys to their employees which will deliver rich insights that translate into actionable opportunities to improve business.
+Viva Glint believes ongoing, frequent communications to solicit and collect employee feedback is crucial to an organization's success.
+Viva Glint offers engagement programs as a way for customers to send short, targeted surveys to their employees which deliver rich insights.
+These insights translate into actionable opportunities to improve business.

 Engagement is the degree to which employees invest their cognitive, emotional, and behavioral energies toward positive organizational outcomes.
 Engagement correlates with job satisfaction, commitment, involvement, motivation, and attrition.

-In addition to **Engagement survey programs** , Viva Glint customers can opt into **Employee Lifecycle survey programs, and 360 Feedback programs.**
+In addition to **Engagement survey programs** , Viva Glint customers can opt into **Employee Lifecycle programs.**

-Our People Science team continually updates survey items and develops templates that will provide meaningful insights into the current world of work.
+Our Viva People Science team continually updates survey items and develops templates to provide meaningful insights into the current world of work.

-## Two categories of surveys to consider
+## Two categories of surveys

 Within our survey programs, there are two overarching types to consider implementing: